-All of the vital nutrients, vitamins and minerals and the very essence of foods are knocked out once we cook them or process them in anyway.
+All of the vital nutrients, vitamins, and minerals and the very essence of foods are knocked out once we cook them or process them in any way.
 The same rules we learned growing up as kids about fresh foods being tantamount apply to our protection dogs as well.
-Go out to the human grocery store and load up in the produce section: apples, kale, celery, salad greens, blue berries, pears, seaweeds, carrots, anything dark green and leafy is a go!
+Go out to the human grocery store and load up in the produce section: apples, kale, celery, salad greens, blueberries, peas, seaweeds, carrots, anything dark green and leafy is a go!
 Get out the blender and blend them up.
 Your dog will thank you.

 4. Say yes to foods rich in anti-inflammatories and anti-oxidants.

-We can’t say enough about the importance of inclusion of foods containing anti-inflammatories and anti-oxidants.
+We can’t say enough about the importance of the inclusion of foods containing anti-inflammatories and anti-oxidants.
 Anti-inflammatories are what reduce inflammation and keep the joints well lubricated and healthy.
 Inflammation is a major cause of disease all over.
-Do not wait until your protection dog is old, sore, injured or showing symptoms of pain!
-They can be found inexpensively in spices like turmeric, chicken feet and other animal parts with cartilage like cow tracheas.
+Do not wait until your protection dog is old, sore, injured, or showing symptoms of pain!
+They can be found inexpensively in spices like turmeric, chicken feet, and other animal parts with cartilage-like cow tracheas.
 Anti-oxidants are what build immunity and they can be found in sea vegetables and blueberries to name a few.

 5. Raw meats are right.
 Cooked meats are not.

-6. Certified organic vegetables and fruit are the golden ticket.
+6. Certified organic vegetables and fruit are the golden tickets.

 Organic produce has not been doused in poisonous, carcinogenic pesticides, most of which are illegal in Europe as the U.S. turns a blind eye.